jarviscanada/jarvis_data_eng_TinaLee/linux_sql/README.md

 # Test
 * For bash scripts, they're tested manually by executing them in terminal and all the testing results are as expected.
-* `ddl.sql` script is manually tested by executing it in the terminal and checking if table were successfully created.
+* `ddl.sql` script is manually tested by executing it in the terminal and checking if database and tables were successfully created.
-* `queries.ddl` is tested by inserting sample data into the tables and calling each query independently in the console.
+* `queries.ddl` is tested by inserting sample data into the tables and calling each query independently in psql REPL.

 # Improvements
 * Send out alert when certain resource is overused
 * Generate resource usage report every hour
-*
+* Monitor internal connections between the servers